February 13, 2020 by John Fernandez

 - High cholesterol, high blood pressure or diabetes

 Those with chest pain, known heart disease, previous angioplasty/stent or heart surgery are not good candidates and do not qualify for this test.
 Because your calcium score can increase over time, screenings should be repeated every three to five years, as recommended by your doctor.

 “This is the first time physicians have guidelines to support medical management of patients at risk of coronary heart disease,” said Ricardo Cury, M.D., director of cardiac imaging at Miami Cardiac & Vascular Institute.
 “While advanced CT technology allows doctors to visualize any plaque buildup in patient’s arteries, the calcium score can indicate to the physician that he or she may want to initiate preventive therapy.”

-(Video: The Baptist Health News Team hears from Ricardo Cury, M.D., director of cardiac imaging, and Elliott Elias, M.D., interventional echocardiography, at Miami Cardiac & Vascular Institute, about the coronary calcium test and scoring.
+(Watch Now: The Baptist Health News Team hears from Ricardo Cury, M.D., director of cardiac imaging, and Elliott Elias, M.D., interventional echocardiography, at Miami Cardiac & Vascular Institute, about the coronary calcium test and scoring.
 Video by Alcyene Almeida Rodrigues)

 The higher calcium score a patient has, the more aggressive the treatment will be, Dr. Cury explains.
 “This allows us to optimize medications, such as statin dose, for preventing plaque buildup.”

 Coronary calcium scoring involves undergoing a noninvasive CT scan that measures any calcium buildup in the walls of the heart’s blood vessels.
 Primary treatment for coronary artery disease is to prescribe a medication, called a statin, that helps the body maintain healthy levels of cholesterol.

 How Calcium Scoring Helps Patients

 Doctors are already seeing how the new guidelines for a coronary calcium scan are benefiting patients.